HL7/bulk-data/spec/authorization/index.md

 * A utilization tracking system that queries an EHR every minute for bed and room usage and displays statistics on a wall monitor.

+### Additional use Cases

+* Public health surveillance studies that do not require real-time exchange of data.

 ## Underlying Standards

 * [HL7 FHIR RESTful API](http://www.hl7.org/fhir/http.html)